privacybydesign/pbdf-website/pages/en/irma-explanation.md

 webshop may conclude, rightly or not, that the same person is involved because both attribute disclosures come from the same IP-address.

-Protection against this is possible, for instance via anonymisation technologies, such as [Tor](https://www.torproject.org).
+Protection against this is possible, for instance via anonymization technologies, such as [Tor](https://www.torproject.org).
 But such protection is not built into IRMA.